Hur1k/uvworkon/README.md

 # uvworkon

-A tiny helper to quickly activate **global UV-created virtual environments** by name just like conda.
+A tiny helper to quickly activate **global UV-created virtual environments** by name just like workon.

 ## Prerequisites
 - Windows + PowerShell (Other operations: to be continued.)